JustScrub/aws_lambda_zabbix_mon/README.md

         - HTTPS Endpoint must have public IP address
         - Firehose cannot currently access instances in a private VPC subnet
             - https://docs.aws.amazon.com/firehose/latest/dev/controlling-access.html#using-iam-http

+ - Configure Zabbix Metrics
+    - possible flows:
+        - aggregate functions
+            - add trapper items to the host:
+                - error-stream: text entries, just a stream of AWS Lambda names that failed (with the correct number of failures from CloudWatch)
+                - error-log: log entries, contains severity, function name and number of failed invocations
+                - error-counts: number entries, just a number of failures, aggregated across all Lambda functions
+                - error-count-string: text entries, comma-delimited repetition of FnName, number of repetitions is number of failures
+            - create a trigger based on at least one of the items
+                - `count(/zblamb-lambda-errors/error-count-string, 5m, "([A-Za-z0-9]+),\1,\1",regex)>0` --> "A lambda keeps failing"
+                    - Tags: Key="Lambda Name", Value=` "{{ITEM.VALUE}.regsub(\"([A-Za-z0-9]+),\\1,\\1\", \"\\1\")}" `
+                    - Allow multiple triggers with correlation tag "Lambda Name"
+                    - Allow manual close
+                    - These setting wills report errors per-function
+        - Single-Host Single-Trigger Per-Lambda trapper items via Low-Level Discovery
+            - like Multi-Trigger, but simpler
+            - config: two simple mappings Lambda Priority -> Zabbix Severity, Lambda Priority -> Constant Value
+            - macros: for each metric and priority (with context), not for severities, according to Priority -> Constant mapping
+            - item prototypes: same as Multi-Trigger
+            - trigger prototypes:
+                - one trigger per item
+                - using discovery rule Overrides, change the severity during discovery to the one corresponding to Priority -> Severity mapping
+            - Priority -> Severity mapping tells what severity that priority has
+            - Priority -> Constant mapping tells when the trigger with that severity should set off

 # Useful links
  - AWS instances